LunarG/gfxreconstruct/USAGE_desktop.md

                         returned by vkEnumeratePhysicalDevices.
 Replay may fail
                         if the specified device is not compatible with the original capture devices.
+  --gpu-group <index>   Use the specified device group for replay, where index
+                        is the zero-based index to the array of physical device group returned by vkEnumeratePhysicalDeviceGroups.
+Replay may fail
+                        if the specified device group is not compatible with the original capture device group.
   --pause-frame <N>     Pause after replaying frame number N.
   --paused              Pause after replaying the first frame (same
                         as --pause-frame 1).